-- has been supplied by an FIA designated manufacturer : - faces rearwards at 90° to the car centre line and the reference plane; - is clearly visible from the rear; - is not mounted more than 100mm from the car centre line; - is mounted between 325mm and 400mm above the reference plane; - is no less than 550mm behind the rear wheel centre line measured parallel to the reference plane; - can be switched on by the driver when seated normally in the car.
+- has been supplied by an FIA designated manufacturer; - faces rearwards at 90° to the car centre line and the reference plane; - is clearly visible from the rear; - is mounted nominally on the car centre line; - is mounted 300mm (+/-5mm) above the reference plane : - is no less than 595mm behind the rear wheel centre line measured parallel to the reference plane; - can be switched on by the driver when seated normally in the car.

-The three measurements above will be taken to the centre of the rear face of the light unit.
+The two measurements above will be taken to the centre of the rear face of the light unit.